This is our next tutorial. Today we are going to see Typecasting in C programming language. Let’s begin.

 Inbuilt Typecast Functions In C

-There are many inbuilt typecasting functions available in C language which performs data type conversion from one type to another.
+There are many inbuilt typecasting functions available in C language that perform data type conversion from one type to another.

 You can also read the below tutorials.